Youth Leadership & Gun Violence Prevention

 Target Population and Programmatic Goals

-NYAM’s target population are high school sophomores and juniors on the west and south sides of Chicago.
+NYAM’s target population are high school sophomores and juniors.
 As part of the NYAM curriculum intervention, two services are to be provided: (1) the implementation of an arts-based youth leadership and gun violence prevention curriculum and (2) support and guidance for the development of youth-led compassionate communities in schools.

 NYAM’s arts-based curriculum will provide a structured and progressive learning environment that will serve as the foundation and catalyst for youth-led compassionate communities in schools.
 The program-level goals of the NYAM curriculum intervention are to develop within each student and within their high schools a strong foundation for catalyzing pro-social behaviors among youth that

 1) Expands their capacity for building relationships,

 2) Engenders a creative orientation for addressing life's obstacles, and

 3) Demonstrates through coursework how to address emotional and mental strain constructively by applying their passions and feelings of disillusionment to creative endeavors and civic and community engagement.

 The curriculum has been designed into four modules to be implemented sequentially.
 It involves approximately 54 days of 60-to-75 minute lessons for an academic year.
 Teachers can choose to combine lessons to create longer class times, if needed.
 Also, teachers can choose how many days per week the course is offered, while keeping in mind that the curriculum needs to be completed within one semester.
 At the close of the curriculum, the development of peer-led compassionate communities begins.

 Dr. Janice T. Samuels